Frank Bernard Cernik

 Griffs Burgers

 Frank has been inducted into the International Roller Skating Association Hall of Fame, the most coveted and prestigious award in the roller skating industry.
-He has been honored for outstanding contributions, development and advancement of the sport of roller skating and the industry.
-And for the voluntary contribution of his time and talent.
-He also served as a Board Member, Vice President and Treasurer and awarded Lifetime Member.
+He has been honored for outstanding contributions, development and advancement to the sport of roller skating and the industry and for the voluntary contribution of his time and talent.
+He also served as a Board Member, Vice President and Treasurer and was awarded a Lifetime Member.

 Frank loved flying.
 He got his pilot’s license while in Fremont.
-He owned 9 airplanes through the years.
-He also had several Motor-coaches and Motorcycle Trikes.
+Through the years, he owned nine airplanes.
+He also had several Motor Coaches and Motorcycle Trikes.

 Skating brought Frank and his wife Phyllis together.
-They met at a rink when she brought her kids to the rink on several occasions.
-They have now been married 41 years.
-She worked with him at the rinks and in the office as bookkeeper and secretary.
-One year Phyllis and another lady sent out 1300 year end W—2 forms (this was before computers).
+They met at a rink when she brought her kids on several occasions.
+They have been married for 41 years.
+She worked with him at the rinks and in the office as a bookkeeper and secretary.
+Phyllis and another lady sent out 1,300 year-end W2 forms one year (before computers).

 Frank and Phyllis spent most weekends and evenings going from one rink to another.